wfscheper/wfs.djangoskel/README.rst

 Introduction
 ============

+wfs.djangoskel is a fork of the fez.djangoskel project.

-fez.djangoskel provides paster templates for creating Django projects and applications as eggs.
+fez.djangoskelprovides paster templates for creating Django projects and applications as eggs.
 Five templates are currently provided.

+This fork rewrites the django_project template to provide a django project that is better configured for deployment (or at least I think so).

 Usage
 =====

-Install fez.djangoskel using easy_install.
+Install wfs.djangoskel using easy_install.
 This should also install paster as a dependency.
 You should then be able to see five new templates available::